helix-editor/helix/book/src/editor.md

   Directly requesting the blame with `space + B` will be instant.
 Inline blame will show as soon as the blame is available when loading new files.

-`inline-blame-format` allows customization of the blame message, and can be set to any string.
-Variables can be used like so: `{variable}`.
-These are the available variables:
+Set a format string for `format` to customize the blame message displayed.
+Variables are text placeholders wrapped in curly braces: `{variable}`.

+The following variables are available:

 - `author`: The author of the commit
 - `date`: When the commit was made